 - Ryerson Faculty and Staff Members (Including Contract/Part time faculty and staff)

 - Research Assistants, Graduate /Teaching Assistants

 - Alumni and Retirees

 Please note that interlibrary loan is available through the GBC Academic Resource Centre in the Sally Horsfall Eaton Centre for faculty, staff and students of George Brown College’s – Early Childhood Studies program.

 - Affiliated & External Borrowers

 Materials not available on Interlibrary Loan

-Books that are held by the Ryerson Library, even if currently in use, on Hold, loan or on Reserve, cannot be requested through ILL.
+Books that are held by the Ryerson Library, even if currently in use, on hold, loan or on Reserve, cannot be requested through ILL.
 Missing/lost & billed, and damaged books can be requested through ILL.
-Ebooks are not available through Interlibrary Loan.
+Ebooks, DVDs and Films are not available through Interlibrary Loan (RACER).